S-PScripts/locked-mode-x/README.md

 # locked-mode-x
 Locked Mode X is a simple bypass for Google's locked mode!
-It works as of March 18th 2025 in chromeOS v133. <br>
+It works as of June 8th 2025 in chromeOS v136. <br>
 **THEY WILL NOT FIX THIS EXPLOIT.
 I TRIED GETTING THEM TO DO SO BUT THEY CLOSED MY ISSUE.**

 ## Discovery: